Value Binding in MultiSelect

 Dynamically change TItem

-The TItem property can be changed dynamically by defining the datasource type of the MultiSelect component with the help of the @typeparam directive.
-The following sample demonstration explains how to change the TItem dynamically with different type of datasource.
+The TItem type can be changed dynamically by creating a generic wrapper component using the @typeparam directive.
+The following example shows how to change TItem dynamically for different data sources.

 Creating generic MultiSelect component